 Build the controller per ch424’s diagram and code located in the mod guide here: Make your own USB LCD controller!.
 Then install the drivers to connect it to windows.

-Install and configure lcd smartie per what you want it to display.
-In my case a winamp spectrum analyzer.
-You can download lcd smartie here: LCD Smartie Download also grab the plugin for winamp and install that per the instructions.
+Install and configure LCD Smartie per what you want it to display.
+In my case a Winamp spectrum analyzer.
+Also grab the plugin for Winamp and install that per the instructions.

-It is fairly explainitory from there on, just configure things how you want it to be.
+It is fairly explanatory from there on, just configure things how you want it to be.

 Currently just a temporary setup of the driver board and the usb plug, Soon I will put the usb port on the back of the amp so it can be unplugged rather easily. but for now in the testing phases it works just fine.

 I have LCD Smartie so that when Winamp is playing it displays the spectrum analyzer with the song title scrolling at the bottom.